siddharthrv/transaction/README.md

 ## Introduction

 This project is a Spring Boot application developed using Gradle as the build automation tool and Java 21 for handling transactions and account creation.
 It provides a robust foundation for creating and retrieving accounts.
-It also provides to support to perform transaction in the created account.
+It also provides support to perform debit/credit transaction in the created account.

 ## Features